tinymce/tinymce-docs/_includes/release-notes/51new-features.md

 Toolbars and [horizontal menus](#horizontalcontextualmenusonmobile) side-scroll using "swipe" gestures on mobile devices.
 This allows longer toolbars to be used without occupying too much screen space.
 This feature removes the need for a toolbar drawer on mobile devices.

 #### Contextual keyboard settings
-A new `inputMode` configuration setting for dialog components has been added to provide contextual onscreen keyboards on mobile devices.
+A new `inputMode` configuration setting for dialog input components has been added to provide contextual onscreen keyboards on mobile devices.
 Dialogs in {{site.productname}}, the core {{site.productname}} plugins, and the premium {{site.productname}} plugins have been updated to use `inputMode`.

 For information on using `inputMode`, see: [Dialog components - `inputMode`]({{site.baseurl}}/ui-components/dialogcomponents/#inputmode).